 - Raised respiratory rate

-- Koilonychia is spoon shaped nails and can indicate iron deficiency
+- Koilonychia refers to spoon-shaped nails and can indicate iron deficiency anaemia

 - Oedema, hypertension and excoriations on the skin can indicate chronic kidney disease